Isolating to Harness: Cross-Division Distillation for Fully Unsupervised Anomaly Detection: Method

-\paragraph{Domain-Specific Distillation with Regularization} After domain construction, we train a corresponding domain-specific student \(\mathcal{S}_k^{DS}\) for the \(k\)-th domain, who learns to reconstruct the features of samples within its corresponding domain.
-The initial parameters of each domain-specific student are inherited from the global student of the previous epoch \(\mathcal{S}^{Glo}_{e-1}\).
+After division construction, we train a corresponding division-specific student \(\mathcal{S}_k^{DS}\) for the \(k\)-th data division, who learns to reconstruct the features of samples within its corresponding division.
+The initial parameters of each division-specific student are inherited from the global student of the previous epoch \(\mathcal{S}^{Glo}_{e-1}\).
 This training process of \(\mathcal{S}_k^{DS}\) follows the basic framework of Reverse Distillation, which minimizes the cosine distance between the features generated by the student \(\mathcal{F}_{\mathcal{S}_k^{DS}}\) and the features of the teacher \(\mathcal{F}_{\mathcal{T}}\).
-In this way, the domain-specific students are able to model the teacher's feature representation ability of data in their local domain.
+In this way, the division-specific students are able to model the teacher's feature representation ability of data in their local division.

+However, our division construction is not flawless.
+Despite our efforts, highly similar anomalies might appear across different divisions.
+In such cases, if division-specific students are trained solely to mimic the frozen teacher, they risk learning to reconstruct these similar anomalous features.
+This can reduce the quality of the cross-division candidate features and weaken the subsequent Cross-Division Knowledge Aggregation phase.
+Specifically, when a division-specific student has learned to reconstruct anomalies similar to the target sample, it may output features close to the anomalous teacher features rather than more normal-like features when serving as a pseudo-label generator for other divisions.

+To further tackle this problem, we introduce the global student from the previous epoch \(\mathcal{S}^{Glo}_{e-1}\) to provide a regularization signal, complementary to the primary teacher supervision.
+The intuition is that the global student, benefiting from knowledge aggregation, is generally less sensitive to anomaly features than individual division-specific students.
+By encouraging consistency with the global student's output features, we apply a soft constraint that gently steers division-specific students away from accurately reconstructing anomaly features, biasing them towards the global normal consensus.
+Furthermore, acknowledging that the global student might be under-trained in the initial stages, we implement a dynamic scheduling strategy where the regularization weight \(\lambda(e)\) increases gradually.
+This ensures that the regularization strength grows with the reliability of the global student.

-However, even with controlled anomaly ratios and dispersed common anomalies, the domain-specific student may still learn representations of abnormal samples, especially when a particular type of anomaly is overly represented in the domain.
-To further tackle this problem, we introduce pseudo-normal features generated by the global student obtained from the previous epoch \(\mathcal{S}^{Glo}_{e-1}\) as the regularization signal.
-As the global student becomes more and more capable of modeling normal patterns during training, it provides useful guidance to help domain-specific students avoid over-learning anomaly features.
-The loss \(\mathcal{L}^{DS}_k\) used to train each domain-specific student \(\mathcal{S}_k^{DS}\) combines two terms: the primary distillation loss (from the teacher) and the regularization loss (from the global student), which is expressed as \begin{small}
+The loss \(\mathcal{L}^{DS}_k\) used to train each division-specific student \(\mathcal{S}_k^{DS}\) combines two terms: the primary distillation loss (from the teacher) and the regularization loss (from the global student), which is expressed as \begin{small}

 \end{small} where \(\lambda(e)\) is a dynamic increasing coefficient that adjusts the regularization strength over the training epochs.
 It is controlled using an S-shaped scheduling function with \(p=4.0\) as \begin{small}